 1. Exposed rocks from storms

-From the smell of petrichor, to the imprint of raindrops in the desert sand, there is something about a recent rain that beckons one to take a drive in the country.
-Recently this calling was heard by my husband and daughter.
+From the smell of petrichor to the imprint of raindrops in the desert sand, there is something about a recent rain that beckons one to take a drive in the country.
+Recently, this calling was heard by my husband and daughter.
 They took a dirt road that we have taken many times before.
-It is a scenic shortcut to our house that is well traveled.
-The bummer part is that a sharp rock shaped like a spear tip (which would normally be covered in dirt) went right through the treads of our back left tire.
-Thankfully, the tire kit in the Jeep was easy to use, the spare went on, and they both made it home safe.
+It is a scenic shortcut to our house that is well-traveled.
+The bummer part is that a sharp rock shaped as a spear tip (which would normally be covered in dirt) went right through the treads of our back left tire.
+Thankfully, the tire kit in the Jeep was easy to use, the spare went on, and they both made it home safely.

 2. Driving in it